lidaof/eg-react/README.md

 If you don't specify a data source, your legend and visualizer will receive no data.

+#### Data processing
+Sometimes, the data from a DataSource might need some processing or formatting before use.
+If this function is specified, any data will first pass through this function before being going to legend and visualizer.

 ### 2. Using your shiny customizations
 Components use customizations via the getSubtypeConfig() method, which returns `TrackSubtype` objects.